2015 Africa Cup of Nations: Discipline

 In the final tournament, a player was suspended for the subsequent match in the competition for either getting red card or accumulating two yellow cards in two different matches.
 The disciplinary panel has the ability to increase the automatic one match ban for a red card (e.g. for violent conduct).
 Single yellow card cautions were erased at the conclusion of the group stage, and were not carried over to the knockout stage.
 The following players were or are suspended during the final tournament – for one or more games – as a result of red cards or yellow card accumulations:

-Tournament team rankings

-As per statistical convention in football, matches decided in extra time are counted as wins and losses, while matches decided by penalty shoot-outs are counted as draws.

 Marketing

 Sponsorship

 The 2015 Africa Cup of Nations has one title sponsor and seven official sponsors as shown below.

 Match ball

 The new Adidas Africa Cup Ball is called Adidas Marhaba (meaning Welcome, in Arabic).
 The Africa Cup 2015 Ball was unveiled 26 November 2014 following the controversy about the host situation for the 2015 Africa Cup of Nations.